 - Fungal blood cultures in patients at risk for fungal infection

-- Tuberculin test purified protein derivative test or an interferon-? release assay in patients at risk for Mycobacterium tuberculosis NVO (endemic areas, low immunity, HIV)
+- Tuberculin test purified protein derivative test or an interferon alpha release assay in patients at risk for Mycobacterium tuberculosis NVO (endemic areas, low immunity, HIV)

 - In patients with S. aureus, S. lugdunensis, or Brucella species bloodstream infection